cold-storage/hipq/state.md

 In error state error will be some JSON or text that describes the error.

-Error state may transition back to running state or to final state.
+Error state may transition to retry state or to final state.
 On error we always run the retry handler if there is one.

 * state: error